-Built up sections can be modelled by adding multiple shapes and performing operations (translating, rotating, mirroring) on them.
+Built-up sections can be modeled by adding multiple shapes and performing operations (translating, rotating, mirroring) on them.

-Composite sections can be modelled by assigning different materials to different shapes.
+Composite sections can be modeled by assigning different materials to different shapes.

-Note: SkyCiv does not currently support composite I-shape beam design
+Note: SkyCiv does not currently support composite I-shaped beam design

 Holes and cutouts can be specified by checking the “Cutout” box.